 What does the full FDA approval mean?

-The Pfizer COVID-19 vaccine was given full approval by the Federal Drug Administration (FDA) for people aged 16 and over, while the Moderna COVID-19 vaccine was given full approval for people aged 18 and over.
+The Pfizer COVID-19 vaccine was given full approval by the Federal Drug Administration (FDA) for people aged six months and over.

 This means that the vaccines are no longer being given under emergency use authorization for people in this age group.